mapattacker/cheatsheets/bash.md

 **Disk Usage**

  * `du -sh .git`: check total file size
- * `du -h -d1`: file sizes of all top level directories
+ * `du -h`: file sizes of all top level directories
  * `du -csh`: show file size in MB

  * ncdu: NCurses Disk Usage, a very easy to use terminal storage query.
 After scan, can enter within folders and out to see breakdown